 Future design flexibility

 Not all hybrid inverters are battery agnostic.
-Additionally, some energy storage systems, like the Tesla Powerwall 2, come with an inverter already built-in, defeating the need for a hybrid inverter.
+And some energy storage systems, like the sonnen eco, come with an inverter already built-in, defeating the need for a hybrid inverter.
 If you install a hybrid inverter preemptively, keep in mind that you may be limiting your options when it comes to future storage technologies.